Audition For The Chorale

 "What COVID precautions will be taken?"

 The Chorale is dedicated to the safety of our singers and staff.
 Auditioning singers are asked not to arrive earlier than ten minutes before their scheduled time slot.
-Singers and staff will be masked, even while singing.
+Masks are optional for singers and staff who are fully vaccinated.
+Unvaccinated singers must be masked at all times.
+Please be prepared to show proof of vaccination.
 You will receive an email to verify your information about a week before your audition.
 Music for the accompanist will need to be emailed in one week before auditions are held, and will be printed by the staff for the accompanist.
 On arrival, you'll be given a copy of the sight-singing music.
-If you have any questions, please email .
+If you have any questions, please email firstname.lastname@example.org.

 First Christian Church